 Again, social distancing protocols are not possible in every situation.
 Still, offices should make every effort to help employees stay at least two meters (six feet) away from anyone who is not in their immediate household.
 If it is not possible, other precautions should be taken, such as the mandatory wearing of masks, screens, and barriers, and working side by side rather than facing one another.

 REGULAR DEEP CLEANINGS

 Your workplace should be kept clean and sanitary even in normal times, but it is even more critical during the coronavirus pandemic.
-They should remove all waste immediately; as well as the materials used to clean them should be disposed of or disinfected straight away.
+They should remove all waste immediately; the materials used to clean them should be disposed of or disinfected immediately.
 If there is a COVID outbreak at work, a deep clean should be undertaken sharply before anyone else goes into the environment.
-Rather than put your regular cleaning team at risk, use a biohazard cleaning service to make your workplace safe and hygienic for pIs your boss keeping you safe at work during the pandemic? #socialdistancing #covid #stayhealthy Click To Tweet
+Rather than put your regular cleaning team at risk, use a biohazard cleaning service to make your workplace safe and hygienic.Is your boss keeping you safe at work during the pandemic? #socialdistancing #covid #stayhealthy Click To Tweet

 PRACTICES GOOD HYGIENE

 Even before the pandemic, people would hope that people knew how to practice good personal hygiene, even more so after more than a year of being in this situation.
-However, it is still apparent that this is not the case, but your boss should be on top of this in the workplace and reminding staff constantly.
-When anyone coughs and sneezes, it should be into a tissue covering the nose and mouth, and if that is not possible, into the crook of the elbow.
+However, it is still apparent that this is not the case, but your boss should be on top of this in the workplace and remind staff constantly.
+When anyone coughs and sneezes, it should be into a tissue covering the nose and mouth, and if that is not possible, into the elbow crook.
 The tissue should be disposed of immediately, and hands washed thoroughly for at least twenty seconds using soap and water.

 These measures will not guarantee anything, but they reduce your chances of catching or passing on the virus if you are in the workplace.